fxcm/FIXAPI/README.md

 ## Requesting Market Data:
 The MarketDataSnapshotFullRefresh(W) message contains the updates to market data.
 It is obtained as a response to the MarketDataRequest(V) message.
 FIX connections are then subscription based for the market data; meaning, you must request it to receive it.

 The types of data you can receive, such as the Bid price or Offer price, are referred to as MDEntryTypes in FIX.
 FXCM supports the following MDEntryTypes in each message: Bid(0), Offer(1), High Price(7), and Low Price(8).
-Additional MDEntryTypes such as MDEntryDate, MDEntryTime, QuoteCondition, etc., are found only once within the first repeating group of the message
+Additional MDEntryTypes such as MDEntryDate, MDEntryTime, QuoteCondition, etc., are found only once within the first repeating group of the message.

+Also we don't have liquidity size information and depth information, only display BBO (best bid offer).

 ## Suggested FIX Protocol package.
 C++ - Windows, Linux, Mac - <a href="http://www.quickfixengine.org/">QuickFix</a>